 By adding bokashi pre-compost to your containers you are adding great nutrients and organic matter which will help with plant growth and water retention.
 In my sun trap of a garden I used to lose many plants if I forgot to water for a day.
 Since adding bokashi pre-compost each year to my containers I have noticed much better water retention.
 Forgetting to water my containers for a day or two no longer results in parched, dead plants.

 Step 1: Choose your container

 Any planter will work for this as long as it has drain holes.
-As you may have realised from the introduction to this blog post; I have a tendency to forget to water my containers.
-Therefore, personally I think the larger the container the better; larger containers tend to dry out more slowly!
+Personally I think the larger the container the better; larger containers tend to dry out more slowly!

 Step 2: Add garden soil

 Firstly add a layer of good garden soil.
 Fill the container approx 1/3 full.

 Ideally you want soil with lots of life in it; worms, bugs, creepy crawlies etc. If you only have access to potting compost then try to add a few handfuls of good garden soil too (ask a neighbor or local community garden).
 The more life you have in your soil the quicker the pre-compost will break down.

 Next, add a layer of bokashi pre-compost.
 Again, you want to fill your container by approximately a third.